Quickstart Guide Regular

 Here's a quick overview of the available races:

-- Human - Get a little more xp, and the only class that can multiclass (on reg) by meditating at the shrine of versatility.
+- Human - Get a little more xp and can multiclass further than other races (on reg/pd) by meditating at the shrine of versatility.

 - Half Orc - good melee class as they get a tactics bonus and no movement speed penalty in heavy armour.
 They also get faster rage gain.